-- Notices and press releases appear in the local newspaper of greatest circulation at least twoweeks prior to the public hearings.
+- Notices indicate the amount of funds available, the type of activities eligible for funding, basic program requirements and general guidelines for proposals; technical assistance is also offered. - Notices and press releases appear in the local newspaper of greatest circulation at least twoweeks prior to the public hearings.
 Public Hearings are held at convenient times at handicapped accessible locations near affected neighborhoods. - Written informational handouts are available at hearings and oral summaries are provided. - Bilingual advertising and assistance at Public Hearings is provided as necessary and the needs of hearing, sight and speech impaired persons are accommodated to the greatest extent possible. - All proposals are heard at public hearings and written and oral testimony is accepted. - Public hearings consider plans for future funding and provide for review and discussion of current year program performance.
 Suggestions on ways to improve project performance and effectiveness are heard at public hearings as well. - The Action Plan and Strategic Plan are made available for public review and comment for at least 30 days prior to submission to HUD.
-Public Notice of the plan availability is advertised and Plans are posted on the City website and made available for review at locations noted. - The DPCD staff includes a Citizen Participation Specialist responsible for monitoring any citizen complaints and responsible for responding to public comments in a complete and timely manner. - Written responses are to be issued within 15 days for any public comments received.
+Public Notice of the plan availability is advertised and Plans are posted on the City website and made available for review at locations noted. - The OSPED staff monitors any citizen complaints and responsible for responding to public comments in a complete and timely manner. - Written responses are to be issued within 15 days for any public comments received.
 Comments received with respect to published plans will be addressed in the final plan with clearly stated reasons for their acceptance o - At least two weeks prior to the commencement of any infrastructure project, the DPCD will mail to every resident in the target area a letter informing them of the: scope of the project, commencement date, anticipated completion date, the name of a project contact person and a contact phone number.
 At least forty-eight hours prior to construction start up; a reminder notice will be hand delivered to every house impacted by the project.
 Similar notices will be affixed to utility poles throughout the project area.